ITS-HCD/nysds-react-demo/README.md

 ## Wrapping NYSDS components
 NYSDS components must be wrapped with **wrapped with `@lit/react`** to work correctly in React.

-In this project, the components are defined in `utils/nysds-components.ts`and then imported into `App.tsx`.
+In this project, the components are defined in `utils/nysds-components.ts`and then imported into `App.tsx` and other React pages.

 ## Using NYSDS components
 Once wrapped, components can be imported and used like standard React components.
 See `App.tsx` for examples.
+The multipages branch also uses wrapped components in the src/pages/ directory.

+## NYSDS style imports
+For styling, import the NYSDS CSS files in index.html.
+Reference them directly from the installed package location (e.g. node_modules folder).
 ___

 ## Setting up npm link (For NYSDS developers) 🛠️